AceCentre/AccessBook/3AlternativesToMice/32a-morefamiliarlooking.md

 In the past, mice had a ball fitted in their base, but modern mice make use of optical sensors.
 The old fashioned mechanical mice required more movement than the optical mice and were rather prone to being sticky!
 The more modern optical and laser mice rely on LEDs \(light emitting diodes\) to detect two dimensional movement relative to a flat surface.
 They are the most common type of mice on the market.

 Most standard mice are a fairly similar shape \(gently curved like the body of a mouse\), and involve the hand being in a horizontal position resting over it.
-Ergonomic mice look a little different, and aim either to put the hand or wrist in a more 'natural' position, perhaps rotating the palm so it is more vertical, and / or to change the way the arm moves when using the mouse.
+Ergonomic mice look a little different, and aim either to put the hand or wrist in a more 'natural' position, perhaps rotating the palm so it is more vertical, and / or to change the way the arm moves when using the mouse to reduce wrist movement.
 Ergonomic mice are intended to be more comfortable to use and to reduce injuries such as repetitive strain injury \(RSI\).

 Standard mice are available in smaller sizes to make them easier and more comfortable to use for children.